wonderful-panda/vueit/README.md

 }
 ```

-In other words, if you have installed appropriate plugin for bundler, you can precompile template in bundle process.
+In other words, if you have installed appropriate plugin for bundler, you can precompile templates in bundle process.

 ```ts
 // Example for webpack and vue-template-compiler-loader